 - A. Garage.
-A detached accessory building or portion of a principal building for the parking or temporary storage of automobiles, recreational vehicles and/or incidental personal property of the occupants of the premises. - B. Grade. - 1.
+A detached accessory building or portion of a principal building for the parking or temporary storage of automobiles, recreational vehicles and/or incidental personal property of the occupants of the premises. - B. Grade.

+- 1. Grade, Average Adjacent.
+The average of the highest and lowest adjacent grade against a building foundation. - 2.
 Grade, Finished.
-The lowest point of elevation between the exterior wall of the structure and a line five (5) feet from the exterior wall of the structure. - 2.
+The lowest point of elevation between the exterior wall of the structure and a line five (5) feet from the exterior wall of the structure. - 3.
 Grade, Natural.
 The elevation of the ground surface in its natural state before man-made alterations. - C. Grading.
 Altering the shape of ground surfaces to a predetermined condition; this includes stripping, cutting, filling, stockpiling and shaping or any combination thereof and shall include the land in its cut or filled condition. - D. Ground Cover.
 Low growing, spreading plants, other than turf grass, such as but not limited to ivy, liriope, juniper, mondo grass or sedge. - E. Household.
 All persons occupying a house, apartment, group of rooms, or a single room occupied as separate living quarters, regardless of their relationship to one another. - F. Impervious Surface.
 Any surface composed of any material that greatly impedes or prevents the natural infiltration of water into the underlying native soils.
 Impervious surfaces include but are not limited to, rooftops, buildings, sidewalks, driveways, streets, and roads.